 Remember that protecting the privacy of student data is a complex function that requires a depth of knowledge, ongoing monitoring, vigilance, review, training and adjustment.
 It is a living, breathing function that is never quite finished, and it requires constant care and attention to remain viable.
 Much of that life comes from the employees who implement the policies and processes on a daily basis.
 Keep them inspired and energized around the work by keeping the bigger purpose top of mind.

-For more information about how to build an effective student data privacy compliance program, please see Linette’s book: Student Data Privacy: Building a School Compliance Program.
+For more information about how to build an effective student data privacy compliance program, please see Linnette’s book: Student Data Privacy: Building a School Compliance Program.